SKhoo/Conditioned-Punishment/README.md

 Finally, conditioned punishment sessions are run (PJR4), which involve the pairing of cues with each lever on independent variable interval schedules.
 The randomly delivered cue may result in delivery of a footshock which coterminates with the cue.

 These programs are also available on Figshare (doi:10.6084/m9.figshare.3145294)

+*The Med-PC Programming manual describes the INITCONSTPROBARR function as following the "Hoffman-Fleschler" distribution.